Skip to main content

 8. FairnessGuard

-Status: PARTIAL / HEURISTIC Purpose: Apply counterfactual consistency checks to detect output that changes when protected attributes are swapped.
-This is a structural fairness check, not a complete fairness proof.
+Status: HEURISTIC / FAIL-CLOSED Purpose: Apply a counterfactual consistency check that flags when output changes after protected attributes are swapped.
+This is a heuristic signal, not a fairness proof.
 Requires an external LLM client.

 AI legal systems can exhibit bias based on protected attributes: